twyststar/Capstone-Proposal-2017-/README.md

 * _I would like to build out the app so it has areas or subcategories of focus_
 * _I would like to animate my pigeon logo_
 * _I would like to have a cool ninja pigeon welcome screen/animation while everything loads._
-* _I would like to include a few custom imoji 'likes' or 'splats'_
+* _I would like to include a few custom emoji 'likes' or 'splats'_

 #### To meet the stretch goals, I would need: